KuyaJasper/capturePortfolio/README.md

 ## Description:

-The purpose of this project was to create a music player similar to popular music applications like Apple Music or Spotify.
+The purpose of this project was to create a portfolio using React.
+This is project is a good example to show of to prospective clients what their website might look like.

-I utilized React Hooks, and Props.

 ## License: